 The RFM model provides a structure in which we can develop, test and implement a hotel customer retention strategy.
 The 27 categories listed above will likely fall into a smaller number of groups when listed by desired outcome.

-For each, we have a number of ideas for how to create that change and can begin to test them using a representative sample from each group.
+For each category, we have a number of ideas for how to create that change and can begin to test them using a representative sample from each group.
 Different hotel customer retention strategies may be appropriate to each group:

 Reward Frequent Midweek Guests